Crunch Time for Golden Flake Leads to a New Mobility Solution

 “Employees will be able to track our chips, their lot and all of the ingredients from the time the commodities arrive at Golden Flake to when they’re delivered to the consumer,” she said.
 Supporting this precision are the sales reps’ handheld computers, the manufacturing environment’s scanners and a device to be added to company trucks when the ERP platform is fully deployed, she explained.
 “We’re very excited about this.”

-AT&T also helped the company tailor its ERP to provide self-service portals through which employees can manage their benefits and access personal performance data.
+AT&T also helped the company tailor its ERP system to provide self-service portals through which employees can manage their benefits and access personal performance data.
 These technology upgrades are seen as not just investments in the company, but in the employees as well.
 “Our account rep helped us brainstorm how to give employees the best tools,” Townsend said.
 “Through AT&T, we’re able to provide them what they need to make them better, safer and more efficient.”

 An Extension of Golden Flake